owid/covid-19-data/scripts/scripts/vaccinations/README.md

 **Note 1**: this step might crash for some countries, as the automation scripts might no longer (or temporarily) work (e.g. due to changes in the source).
 Try to keep the scripts up to date.

-**Note 2**: Optionally you can use arguments `--no-get-data` and `--no-process-data` to skip steps 1 or 2, respectively.
-E.g. executing `$ python src/vax --no-get-data` will just run step 2.
-For more info check `$ python src/vax --help`.
+**Note 2**: Optionally you can use positional argument `get-data` and `process-data` to only execute steps 1 or 2, respectively.
+E.g. executing `$ cowid-vax process-data` will just run step 2.
+For more info check `$ cowid-vax --help`.

 **Note 3**: Use option `--parallel` to run the code using parallelisation.